37th Training Wing: Vietnam War

-As 355th TFS personnel completed their TDY that same month the personnel and aircraft returned to Myrtle Beach AFB.
+As 355th Squadron personnel completed their TDY that same month the personnel and aircraft returned to Myrtle Beach AFB.
 They were replaced by Air National Guardsmen from New Jersey and Washington DC, who were manning Myrtle Beach at the time.
 These newly deployed personnel were sent to Tuy Hoa Air Base along with their F-100 D/F aircraft.

 In 1969, the Air Force began withdrawing the F-100 from combat duty in South Vietnam, replacing it with the McDonnell F-4D Phantom II.
 Two Phantom squadrons were transferred to the 37th from the 366th Tactical Fighter Wing, Da Nang Air Base: